Detailed guides to painful problems, treatments & more

 Bizarrely, ESWT is being used to treat conditions as unexpected as erectile dysfunction, stroke, and venous leg ulcers.
 There’s even some preliminary evidence for such uses… though not all.

-But there are now multiple positive reviews of ESWT for its more common uses, like stubborn cases of plantar fasciitis, a painful irritation of the arch of the foot.
-A good 2016 example is Lou et al, who concluded that “ESWT seems to be particularly effective in relieving pain associated with recalcitrant plantar fasciitis.”24 Plantar fasciitis is by far the most widely ESWT-treated condition for some reason: other conditions may be a completely different matter, but certainly the evidence for plantar fasciitis is surprisingly good, almost amazingly so (it’s a stark contrast with the vast majority of treatments for musculoskeletal conditions).
+But there are now some positive reviews of ESWT for its more common uses, like stubborn cases of plantar fasciitis, a painful irritation of the arch of the foot.
+A good 2016 example is Lou et al., who concluded that “ESWT seems to be particularly effective in relieving pain associated with recalcitrant plantar fasciitis.”25 Plantar fasciitis is by far the most widely ESWT-treated condition for some reason: other conditions may be a completely different matter, but certainly the evidence for plantar fasciitis is surprisingly good, almost amazingly so (it’s a stark contrast with the vast majority of treatments for musculoskeletal conditions).

 But a few positive trials doesn’t mean much these days — musculoskeletal medicine is badly polluted with underpowered studies with untrustworthy “promising” results that are mostly good for the CV’s of the researchers who produce them.
 Cynincism is justified.
 There’s never been any replication of those hip and hamstring results.